 Further, the senior leader must clarify the organization’s vision and mission.
 They must ensure that each team member understands where they are driving the business and how their role contributes to that success.
 And great leadership teams establish that clarity throughout the organization.

 On any leadership team, healthy conflict is welcome.
 Not everyone will or needs to agree.
 Healthy disagreement is good for the leadership team, especially when the stakes are high.
 And that disagreement can be resolved when team members debate productively and with the greater goal in mind.

 Meeting rules can help promote this.
 The team must be aware of what good and bad behavior are.
 And, further, they each need to stand up when people break behavioral rules.
 A lack of civility is never acceptable.

 The leadership team must have clear communication.
 Regular group meetings, open communication, and robust discussion are essential to the team’s success.

 In my last business, I built the leadership team’s office around a central conference room to drive interactions in a dedicated space.
 The mantra was that all topics were open for discussion in that room.
 We could have disagreements.
 Upon leaving the room, all were clear on the issue and its resolution.
 Most importantly, they were aligned and agreed on key talking points as they informed their teams.

 For the leadership team to build long-term trust, each member must meet their commitments to the team.
-And, when they struggle, to let the team know well in advance of any problems or delays.
+And, when they struggle, let the team know well in advance of any problems or delays.
 No surprises and no excuses.

-Delivering on what you commit to is essential for a high-performing team.
+Delivering what you commit to is essential for a high-performing team.
 Nothing will undermine the team like one member consistently underdelivering on their commitments.